Tryout Information FAQs.

 2. What should I bring to tryouts?

 You should bring your cleats, shinguards, water bottle, tape etc. You do not need to bring a soccer ball.
+NO Water will be provided due to COVID.

 3. What team should I try out for?